 ** Well, think about it.
-Think of all the stuff that has happened to him as of late: He nearly been killed and eaten several times before (Hagatha, Count Caldeur, The Ogre, The Monks, The Sharkees...), the stress of running a kingdom (even a fairly nice peaceful kingdom like Daventry)and trying to keep it safe and protected, plus the fact that his SON was taken from him by a mysterious man and they thought they'd never see him again , AND the fact that the dragon started terrorizing the land along with the Black Cloak Society CURSING THEIR ENTIRE FAMILY and wanting to cover the land in darkness... you can't imagine gett some grey hair over all that?!
+Think of all the stuff that has happened to him as of late: He has been nearly killed and eaten several times before (Hagatha, Count Caldaur, The Ogre, The Monks, The Sharkees...), the stress of running a kingdom (even a fairly nice peaceful kingdom like Daventry) and trying to keep it safe and protected, plus the fact that his SON was taken from him by a mysterious man and they thought they'd never see him again, AND the fact that the dragon started terrorizing the land along with the Black Cloak Society CURSING THEIR ENTIRE FAMILY and wanting to cover the land in darkness... you can't imagine getting some grey hair over all that?!

 * In [=KQ6=], Alexander couldn't find the Land of the Green Isles until he saw the stars in the magic mirror.
 Yet at the end of [=KQ5=], Crispin knew where it was ''and'' teleported Cassima there.
 So why didn't Alexander just go to Crispin and ask him?
 The best I can come up with is that he wanted to avoid having to meet Cedric (which I wouldn't blame him for).

 ** Crispin's not the most helpful and competent wizard around, and for all we know he may have died of old age by that point.